mgedigian/Personal-Blog/_posts/2019-10-04-3-ways-to-make-your-life-better-by-living-off-peak.md

 From that day, I learn one fundamental principle about waiting in lines – all waiting in lines and queues, and other sardines like collections of individuals should be view as a squinty eye of skepticism.
 If many people simultaneously decided to waste their time by waiting in line to do something, there is a high chance that it is something not worth doing.

 But you might argue that some things are worth lining up for.
 For instance, thousands of people around the world are going to Iceland to see the northern lights.
 Northern lights usually appear much more often during the winter season.
 Therefore, we only can travel to see the views of the north during peak season.
-The truth is – northern lights can be seen for a full 8 months, starting from August (Link).
+The truth is – northern lights can be seen for a full 8 months, starting from [August](https://www.cnn.com/travel/article/off-season-travel-avoid-crowds/index.html).
 You can also go to see the views of the north during the summer seasons.
 The travel industry just wants to keep that secret from you so you can pay a higher price and squeeze together with other humans to see it.

 These all go to the power of marketing.
 Marketing causes crowds of people to sleep on a sidewalk and stand for hours in line to drop a hundred dollars, just to buy that Apple product.
 Marketing creates masses of people to want to go to a Black Friday Sales because it gives them good deals.
 Marketing creates crowds of fans to love Taylor Swift so they can go to her concert tour.